Geography of Nigeria

-Nigeria is a country in West Africa, it shares land borders with the Republic of Benin to the west, Chad and Cameroon to the east, and Niger to the north.
+Nigeria is a country in West Africa.
+It shares land borders with the Republic of Benin to the west, Chad and Cameroon to the east, and Niger to the north.
 Its coast lies on the Gulf of Guinea in the south and it borders Lake Chad to the northeast.
-Notable geographical features in Nigeria include the Adamawa Plateau, Mambilla Plateau, Jos Plateau, Obudu Plateau, the Niger River, Benue River, and Niger Delta.
+Notable geographical features in Nigeria include the Adamawa Plateau, Mambilla Plateau, Jos Plateau, Obudu Plateau, Niger River, Benue River, and Niger Delta.